How to resize logical volume management devices that use Azure Disk Encryption

 sudo pvs

-Screenshot showing the code that checks the current PV configuration.
-The command and the result are highlighted.
+Screenshot showing the code that checks the current PV configuration with the command and result highlighted.

 3. Check the current VG information: